KevinFrutiger/frontend-nanodegree-about-me/README.md

 # Introduction Project #

 This was the first project in the Udacity _Front-End Web Developer Nanodegree_.
 It was a basic one, acting simply as an introduction to the team.
-Starting from an existing HTML file, we were required to add a CSS
+Starting from an existing HTML file, we were required to add an external stylesheet.

 ## Criteria: